 Another benefit of having my own business is being able to invest money in a self-employed retirement plan.
 There are several types of plans available to small business owners and employees, and this week I will run articles discussing the major self-employed retirement plans in more detail.

-The articles were written by Robert D. Flach, a New Jersey area tax professional who also writes the blogs The Wandering Tax Pro, and the New Jersey Tax Practice Blog.
+The articles were written by Robert D. Flach, a New Jersey area tax professional who also writes the blogs The Wandering Tax Pro.
 Robert brings over 35 years of tax experience to the table and does a better job than I could at explaining these self-employed retirement plans.

 This series will cover the types of self-employed retirement plans, who is eligible for these plans, the contribution limits, and deadlines for setting up the plan and contributing to the plan.